ccstatic/minimalist-zed-settings/README.md

 <img width="1256" height="790" alt="79b97beb708565cd554ca6d2c268753c" src="https://github.com/user-attachments/assets/13e4d0dc-155c-4859-a9e1-fe215fed167f" />

-since ive limited the code to a single json settings file, it uses theme overrides for a vscode-like darkmode. meaning this won't play nice if you have a theme installed. if you wish to use a theme, delete "experimental.theme_overrides" and its body at the end of the file to prevent any weirdness.
+since ive limited the code to a single json settings file, it uses theme overrides for a vscode-like darkmode. meaning this won't play nice if you have a theme installed. if you wish to use a theme, delete "experimental.theme_overrides" and its body at the end of the file.

-if you simply want to change the background color, replace all "#12121bff" instances with whatever code you want.
+if you simply want to change the background color, replace all "#12121bff" instances with whatever hex you want.

 enjoy, stranger!